First-Responders-Companion/front-end/README.md

 5. Open the web browser of your choice and type the URL: `http://localhost:3000/`.

 **Note:** This application is optimized for viewing in Mobile View on the web.
 Please adjust your screen resolution accordingly.

+**P.S.** To get the best experience using the entire Missing Complaints feature, I strongly suggest registering a couple of users with the Police role beforehand.